-Why choose Tennis for Trading?
+Why choose Tennis for Betfair Trading?

 Of course not!

 People start off trying to trade on sports they know something about.
-That is why football is the biggest sport that is bet on or traded on the Betfair exchange.
+That is why football is the largest sport that is bet on or traded on the Betfair exchange.
 Football offers a great variety of markets and anyone with an interest in the sport is likely to find a market they feel comfortable with whether it is match odds, over 2.5 goals or any of the many other options.

-When I started on Betfair it was an article by Adam Todd who created Racing Traders that got my interest and he was trading the horses pre race so that is what I started with.
+When I started on Betfair it was an article by Adam Todd who created Racing Traders that got my interest and he was Betfair Trading the horses pre race so that is what I started with.
 The markets on a weekend were not quite as liquid as during the week so I looked around for other options.
 Lay the draw on football matches was something that seemed popular but after a short time it was clear that it was all about match selection.
 I also didn’t like the fact that the market suspended for significant events during the match.

-I was interested in the possibilities that trading offered but I wanted something that I could have a little more control over.
+I was interested in the possibilities that Betfair Trading offered but I wanted something that I could have a little more control over.
 I felt that football was more like gambling for me.
 I loved all sports as a kid and football was no exception but I loved sports as a player.
-I was never really interested in who was being bought and sold or who was being rested or how the teams had fared in previous meetings etc. I loved football for the players’ abilities.
+I was never really interested in who was being bought and sold or who was being rested or how the teams had fared in previous meetings today etc. I loved football for the players’ abilities.

 As a goalkeeper if I was watching Match of the Day I used to know the score before the programme started and when the score reached what I knew was the final score I got excited as that meant we would see some saves.